Ignition/accuyork_2025_07/README.txt

 conan install . --build=missing -pr ./example_profile

 # Use preset that was generated to configure cmake
-cmake --preset conan-release
+cmake --preset conan-relwithdebinfo
-# if you want look at build/Release/generators/CMakePresets.json to see what is being done for you
+# if you want to look at build/RelWithDebInfo/generators/CMakePresets.json to see what is being done for you

 # Use the preset to do the cmake build
-cmake --build build --preset conan-release
+cmake --build build --preset conan-relwithdebinfo

 # We could do extra stuff like test/install, but for now just run the built binary
-./build/Release/hello
+./build/RelWithDebInfo/bench/bench --benchmark_min_time=1s